48 Things To Do In Tucson When It’s Too Hot!

 Location: 6230 E. Speedway Blvd, 3733 W. Ina Rd., & 3330 E. Speedway Blvd.

-While Tucson does have its’ own waterpark, it is overpriced and lacking in many of the amenities of the big Phoenix waterparks.
-As Phoenix is just an hour and a half away, it’s worth the drive for a full day of fun in the sun.
-The 2 best Phoenix waterparks are Wet N’Wild in Glendale and Golfland Sunplash in Mesa.
+Tucson’s only waterpark closed in 2018.
+Sometimes, the best way to cool down on a really hot day is to hit the waterslides and lazy river!
+As Phoenix is just an hour and a half away, it’s worth the drive for a full day of fun-in-the-sun.
+The 2 best Phoenix waterparks are Wet N’Wild in Glendale and Golfland Sunpslash in Mesa.

 Location: Sunsplash (155 W Hampton Ave, Mesa), Wet N’Wild (4243 W Pinnacle Peak Rd, Glendale)

-9. Brunch and coffee at Mercado San Agustin
+9. Feast on authentic breakfast tacos at Mercado San Agustin

 At Mercado, you’ll find a number of authentic Mexican bakeries, a few restaurants, and an excellent local coffee shop.
 Grab a fresh brewed cup of delicious coffee at Presta and wait in line at Seis for the best breakfast tacos in town (the wait is worth it).
 Sit back, relax and enjoy breakfast in this mini tree covered oasis in the heart of the city.